Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 That's a complex role.

-They waited until the end of the standing ovation before she was removed.
+They waited until the end of the standing ovation

-They gave her the respect.
+They gave with respect.

 Yeah.

-Pretty hypocritical if you ask me.
+Pretty hypocritical if that's me.

 I'm not sure.